argoproj/argo-rollouts/docs/features/traffic-management/alb.md

         alb:
           # The referenced ingress will be injected with a custom action annotation, directing
           # the AWS Load Balancer Controller to split traffic between the canary and stable
-          # Service, according to the desired traffic weight (required).
+          # Service, according to the desired traffic weight.
           ingress: ingress
-          # If you want to controll multiple ingress resources you can use the ingresses field, if ingresses is specified
+          # If you want to control multiple ingress resources you can use the ingresses field, if ingresses is specified
           # the ingress field will need to be omitted.
           ingresses:
            - ingress-1